Any questions? Browse our answers to the most frequently asked questions about HONEXT®.

 How can I recycle my old HONEXT® boards?

-At this point, HONEXT® panels can only be recycled as part of our manufacturing process in our production plant in Vacarisses.
-We are working on a take-back programme for our collaborators to recycle their panels when these reach the end of their natural life.
+At this point, HONEXT® boards can only be recycled as part of our manufacturing process in our production plant in Vacarisses.
+We are working on a take-back programme for our collaborators to recycle their boards when these reach the end of their natural life.

 Can HONEXT® work on custom solutions for my projects?